CeliaBenquet/Project_ADA/README.md

-# How food Shapes the World
+# How food shapes the World

 # Abstract
 With 7.7 billion people around the world in 2019, food demand outbreak has raised serious concerns regarding productive agricultural land availability.
 As for now cultivable surface expansion has been the only real solution, this project aims at providing insights on how this problematic is currently shaping the world’s surface as we know it.